Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Introduction

-We propose a simple but effective framework, \name, and as the name suggests, our goal is to solve CHCs with both numerical (``no.'') data samples and symbolic information in a synchronous and synergistic manner.
-Like data-driven approaches, \name uses machine learning to get classifiers from sampled data points.
-Then, instead of directly using learned classifiers as candidate solutions, we further augment them with symbolic information.
-The symbolic information can be viewed as a region of data points concisely represented in a symbolic manner.
-Conversely, learned classifiers can be viewed as a symbolic representation of a generalized region.
-Instead of just combining these two mechanically or parallelly, our method makes the reasoner and learner mutually benefit from each other, as illustrated by the green line of Fig.~\ref{3solvers}.
+The motivation for our framework, \name, is to devise a learning framework integrating the strengths of both symbolic and data-driven methods.
+Similar to data-driven approaches, a \textit{learner} in \name derives classifiers from sampled data points, a process attainable by standard machine learning approaches.
+However, rather than utilizing these learned classifiers directly as hypotheses, we augment them with symbolic information summarized by a \textit{reasoner}.
+Such symbolic information can be viewed as a region of data points \textit{concisely} expressed in a symbolic form, whereas the learned classifiers serve as symbolic representations of \textit{generalized} regions.
+Instead of combining these two mechanically or parallelly, our method makes the reasoner and learner mutually benefit from each other, as exemplified by the green line of Fig.~\ref{3solvers}.
+It also lays the groundwork for seamlessly synergizing the power of data learning with automated reasoning, offering a paradigm that guides future efforts to incorporate cutting-edge ML techniques in CHC solving.

-\textit{Main Contributions:} Our contribution is mainly three-fold.
-First and foremost, we propose a new framework, \name, which can leverage both symbolic information and numerical data points for CHC solving.
-It also introduces the fundamentals of seamlessly synergizing data learning power with automated reasoning power, and provides a paradigm for future works that could incorporate up-to-date ML approaches.
-Secondly, we provide a simple yet effective instance of \name, which is composed of a data-driven \textit{learner} interacting with a BMC-styled \textit{reasoner}, and a verification oracle as a \textit{teacher}.
-Lastly, the experiment results demonstrate the effectiveness and robustness of our tool.
-It outperforms several state-of-the-art CHC solvers on a dataset of 288 benchmarks, including many instances with non-linear integer arithmetic.
+\paragraph{Main Contributions.} Our contribution is mainly three-fold.
+First and foremost, we propose a novel framework, \name.
+As the name suggests\footnote{The name \textsc{\underline{Ch}ronosymboli\underline{c} Learning} is a blend of the terms CHC, number (represented by ``no.''), symbolic and synchronous.}, our goal is to solve CHCs with both numerical data samples and symbolic information synchronously and synergistically.
+We provide formulations in order to realize this desideratum, establishing the groundwork for the application of advanced techniques in symbolic reasoning and machine learning.
+Secondly, we build a simple yet potent instance of \name in Python, the standard programming language in the ML community, to substantiate our claims.
+It comprises a data-driven \textit{learner} interacting with a BMC-styled \textit{reasoner}, alongside a verification oracle as a \textit{teacher}.
+We also provide a discussion on alternative design choices.
+Lastly, the main experimental results demonstrate the effectiveness and robustness of our tool.
+It outperforms several state-of-the-art CHC solvers on a test suite of 288 benchmarks, including some instances with non-linear integer arithmetic.